Aaron B. Wagner

 I am an Associate Professor in the School of Electrical and Computer Engineering at Cornell University.
 During the 2005-2006 academic year, I was a Postdoctoral Research Associate in the Coordinated Science Laboratory at the University of Illinois at Urbana-Champaign and a Visiting Assistant Professor in the School of Electrical and Computer Engineering at Cornell.
 I did my graduate work at the University of California, Berkeley.
 I received my undergraduate degree from the University of Michigan, Ann Arbor.

 I study problems at the intersection of information theory and other fields including networking, statistics, queueing theory, security, computational linguistics, and learning.
-I am particularly interested in network information theory, distributed compression and its application to peer-to-peer networks, secure communication over timing and photonic channels, and communication and classification in high-dimensional or learning-limited environments.
-My colleagues and I have recently opened a new lab that we call FoIE: Foundations of Information Engineering.
+I am particularly interested in data compression and it connections to statistics and learning.

 Selected Awards and Honors